CauldronDevelopmentLLC/CAMotics/README.md

 you can try.

 ## The Quick and Easy Method
-Cut and paste the following command in to a terminal:
+*Note, this currently only works for Debian based systems.*  Cut and paste the following command in to a terminal:

     curl http://camotics.org/build.sh | sh